optimizely/nuclear-js/docs/src/docs/03-creating-stores.md

 handler(currentState: any, payload: any)
 ```

-In Nucler, state can only be an ImmutableJS data type, such as an `Immutable.Map` or an `Immutable.List`, or a JavaScript primitive.
+In Nuclear, state can only be an ImmutableJS data type, such as an `Immutable.Map` or an `Immutable.List`, or a JavaScript primitive.

 Because stores in Nuclear don't hold state — they simply receive state, transform it, and return new state — there is no need to worry about stores knowing
 about other stores.
 That means no confusing `store.waitsFor` and no cross-pollution of data.
 In Nuclear, the sole responsibility of a store is to return a portion